 Accidents are sometimes unavoidable, even for the most careful people.
 Unfortunately, if a visitor is seriously injured while in your home and it can be shown that the injury was due to negligence on your part, you might find yourself responsible for hefty medical bills, lost wages, and sometimes even punitive damages.

 You may also find yourself held liable for injuries or property damage to third parties that are caused by your children or pets.
 Your condo insurance may provide coverage for this damage.
 Additionally, your policy may be able to protect you from financial losses resulting from charges of libel or slander.
 Your insurance can also cover associated court costs and legal defense fees, up to your coverage limit.

 When comparison-shopping for the right condo insurance policy, an insurance agent in the TrustedChoice.com network may be of assistance.
 These independent agents can help you review your master policy to ensure that the condo policy you select is right for you.
 They can also use their relationships with a number of different insurance providers to present you with several competitively-priced policies from which to choose.

-Find an agent with an office near your Alaska home to start comparing condo insurance policies and quotes.
+Find an independent agent with an office near your Alaska home to start comparing condo insurance policies and quotes.